How to Request a Public Record from the Louisiana House of Representatives

 Must be in writing either through USPS or by e-mail to the Clerk

-Must specify, to extent possible, the exact record(s) requested, as the
+Must specify, to extent possible, the exact record(s) requested.

-Must contain a return address, phone number, or e-mail contact.
+Must contain the name of the requestor and a return address, phone number, or e-mail contact.

 After the Clerk receives the request, the records will be compiled and the

-charges computed and the requestor will be notified of the charges pending.
+charges calculated and the requestor will be notified of the charges pending.

-requestor there will be a charge for postage equal to the cost of postage
+requestor, there will be a charge for the actual cost of mailing the

-of the records being supplied.
-Payment should be made payable to Louisiana
+of the records being supplied, and payment should be made payable to Louisiana

 House of Representatives, and mailed to P. O. Box 44281, Baton Rouge, LA